tom-lord/uri_resolver/README.md

 For *most* URIs a simple method like the above works fine.

-However, for many "obscure" websites, such as those registered in new GTLDs, you run into all sorts of trouble attempting this - especially when checking which URIs, out of a large list, resolve.
-For example, even a simple `ping` can *freeze*
+However, for many "obscure" websites, such as those registered in new GTLDs, you run into all sorts of trouble attempting this - especially when checking a very long list!
+For example:

-\- which causes it to take ~20 seconds to check just one URI!!
+* Even a simple `ping` (i.e. opening a TCP connection) can *freeze* while connecting to the DNS server  - which causes it to take ~20 seconds to check just one URI!!
+* Some URIs resolve via many layers of redirections.
+* Some URIs resolve, but to "invalid" URIs which contain escape sequences.
+* The URI may resolve to a HTTPS connection with no/a misconfigured SSL certificate.
+* The URI may connect, but fails/times out when attempting to *read* any data.

-This ruby gem attempts to optimise this check for URI resolution, by use of intelligent error handleing, and multithreaded (hence non-blocking) timeouts.
+This ruby gem attempts to gracefully account for all of these edge cases (and more), by use of intelligent error handling.
+It also uses a multi threaded approach to prevent system-blocking timeouts.

-It's a pretty simplistic solution, but can save you a lot of headache.
+It's a pretty simplistic solution, but will hopefully be useful to others.

 ## Installation